Tuesday, August 21, 2007

 Something Real

 In time travel experiments at McGill University in the mid-seventies, I was once asked to recall and focus on my earliest memory in order to establish a marker.
-I remembered being in car accident in San Salvador .
+I remembered being in car accident in San Salvador.
 I remembered being in the cotton pleated lap of my mother in the front seat of a red and white car.
 The year must have been 1958 and cars then were all large dense metal objects.
-Cars were a hard cold two toned metal with no plastic parts to speak of .
+Cars were a hard cold two toned metal with no plastic parts to speak of.
 Also in the car was my uncle Mario through a marriage to my mother's sister Mabel .

-Mario, a government press secretary with a pencil thin moustache, was driving and laughing, driving and laughing and the chrome laden AM radio was playing loudly.
-My father and aunt in the back seat also laughed about things that my young mind could not understand as we sped down the dusty road with abandon in those reckless days before standardized safety features.
-Seatbelts were a luxurious option that would not appear until years later.
-We were in a lone vehicle speeding down a road lined with white washed low adobe buildings.
-The white wash shimmered as it brightly reflected the morning sun.
-All moved as in a dream and all that was missing was a giant melting pocket watch just below the horizon.
-Up ahead my three year old eyes saw an empty plaza with a dry dust covered fountain.
-All of a sudden a large dark green dump truck pulled across the plaza moving along at great speed and shrouded in a veil of dust.
-It pulled in front of us and my laughing uncle could not brake in time.....
+Mario, a government press secretary with a pencil thin moustache, was driving and laughing, driving and laughing and the chrome laden AM radio was playing quite loudly.
+My father and aunt in the back seat also laughed about things that my young mind could not understand as we sped down the dusty road in wild abandon in those reckless days before the advent of standardized safety features.
+Seatbelts were a luxurious option that would not appear until many years later.

 My little head hit the edge of the dashboard and all went black....

 Now I am back again after 47 years.
 I have been here for two weeks and will be here for two more.
-It started with a mobile tooth and is ending here amidst the volcanoes in the valley of the hammocks.
-A few nights ago there was an earthquake here that registered 6 on the Richter scale.
-No one was hurt and moments later everyone went back to bed.
-In the mornings I rise, drink exotic fruit juices and die ever so slowly in the glorious beauty of this mysterious and conflicted eden.
+It started with a mobile tooth and is ending here amidst volcanoes in a valley of hammocks.

 Over the summer of 2005 I was diagnosed with periodontal disease.
 I was told that my condition was severe and would need surgery or rather surgeries.
 One doctor talked to me about reconstructing my upper jaw almost entirely.
 The diagnosis was one shock but when the estimated cost was presented to me I had another shock.
 They wanted 40 - 70.000 to repair me.
 I am insured but not to that degree.
 And so I became a bit depressed, uneasy and even frightened.
 I know it is ridiculous but it is true.
-In the spectrum of things happening to unfortunate people in this chaotic world I am truly blessed.
-However, I still became confused and experienced some inwardly directed anger.
-I blamed myself, yes I did, but, I also was angry at the lousy healthcare in the USA .
-Eventually the doctors in NYC came up with a 45.000 plan, but I was investigating options.

 I had shared my dilemma with my partner in Tucson and he invited me to consider coming to Arizona and have the work done in a town on the Mexican border called Nogales .
 I considered it and spoke with one or two doctors there in a mixture of English and Spanish.
 I had very good impression of the doctors I spoke to there.
 In NY the doctors were pressuring me to make a decision and to take some action soon.
 However, my mind was now open to idea of going south of the border.